Overengineering Structural Features

 Industrial designers and mechanical engineers should review finish specifications together before the mold specification is issued.
 Identifying which surfaces the user actually sees and touches, and which are hidden by assembly, gaskets, or installation, almost always reveals opportunities to reduce finish requirements without affecting product perception.

-Case Study: Wearable Electronics Housing A wearable electronics company requested a premium cosmetic finish across all exterior and interior molded surfaces.
-Toolmakers identified that the specification would require extensive polishing and significantly increase mold fabrication time.
-After reviewing the product’s user interaction points, the design team limited premium finishes to visible exterior surfaces only.
-Interior and mating surfaces were assigned practical functional grades.
-This reduced mold finishing requirements while maintaining product aesthetics where it mattered most. |
+A wearable electronics company specified a premium cosmetic finish for both the exterior and interior surfaces of a plastic enclosure.
+During the tooling review, engineers identified that achieving a high-gloss finish across all surfaces would require extensive mold polishing, increasing mold fabrication time and tooling cost.
+After evaluating the product’s user interaction points, the design team limited premium finishes to visible exterior surfaces, while interior and mating surfaces were assigned functional surface finish grades.
+This approach optimized mold finishing effort while preserving the premium appearance on customer-facing surfaces and avoiding unnecessary manufacturing complexity.

 4. Applying Tight Tolerances Where They Are Not Needed